-Roadway crews are now using more effective measures to improve winter storm road conditions.
+Roadway crews are now using more effective measures to prevent dangerous road conditions.
 Using salt brines, which is any liquid salt mixture, before anticipated snowfall has proven to be more effective than using solid rock salt.
-Anti-icing can be accomplished by using traditional salt brine (usually a 23 percent salt solution, derived from rock salt) and applying that solution to roadways in preparation for snow and ice.
+Anti-icing can be accomplished by using traditional salt brine or a combination of 80/20 beet juice mixture and applying that solution to roadways in preparation for snow and ice.